 But if you’re thinking about applying for a new Chase credit card for the first time in a while, be strategic about picking the card that would best serve you.

 Finally, once approved for a Chase card, practice good financial behavior and be a responsible cardholder.
-Look at this as a chance to get long-term value out of your card and build a working relationship with the bank — not a quick churn with the goal of getting a sign-up bonus.
+Look at this as a chance to get long-term value out of your card and build a working relationship with the bank.